Routines and rituals

 Respect

-Routines and rituals are not a universal solution for autistic people.
-It’s essential that autistic people’s families take their individual needs into account.
-By working together, autistic people and their loved ones can approach routines and rituals in a way that respects each other’s needs.
+Routines and rituals are not universal; each autistic person has unique needs.
+It is imperative for those close to autistic individuals to consider these specific requirements.
+By working together, autistic people and their loved ones can navigate routines and rituals in a way that respects everyone’s needs.

 Valérie Jessica Laporte